docker/docs/config/daemon/index.md

 title: Configure and troubleshoot the Docker daemon
 ---

-After successfully installing Docker and starting Docker, the `dockerd` daemon runs with its default configuration.
+After successfully installing and starting Docker, the `dockerd` daemon runs with its default configuration.
 This topic shows how to customize the configuration, start the daemon manually, and troubleshoot and debug the daemon if you run into issues.